npranav7619/CTF_Writeups/cotopaxi-guide/README.md

 ### Service Ping :

-Checking availability of network services
-Identifies active service endpoints
+Checking the availability of network services Identifies active service endpoints
-Better than standard tools because nmap and wireshark do not recognize IoT traffic on non standard ports
+Better than standard tools because nmap and wireshark do not recognize IoT traffic on nonstandard ports

 ### Security Scanner :
-Verifing security settings (ciphersuites and certificates)
+Verifying security settings (cipher suites and certificates)

 ### Software fingerprinting :
 The software used by the remote network server Equvalent to nmap -sV
-Uses machine learning classfier
+Uses machine learning classifier

 ### Resource Listing (dirbusting) :
 Discovering resources identified by the given URLs